poorvaShinde/Python-Basics-/README.md

 # Everything Python

-This repository contains everything I’ve learned about Python—from my school days to my ongoing programming journey.
-It covers fundamental concepts, hands-on practice, and various mini-projects that demonstrate practical applications.
+This repository contains everything I’ve learned about Python - from my school days to my ongoing programming journey.
+It covers fundamental concepts and hands-on practice .

 ## How to Use :